The Cost of Learning Under Multiple Change Points: Appendix

-Here, within each block between two alarms, the estimator $\hat\mu_t$ is an unbiased running average of sub-Gaussian observations, so its variance at age $s$ is of order $\sigma^2/s$.
+\end{lemma} The proof is given in App.~\ref{ATC-proofs-lemma:var-upper-bound}.
+Here, within each block between two alarms, the running average noise can be controlled by a harmonic-series argument, so its variance at age $s$ is of order $\sigma^2/s$, with the selected restart sample handled separately.
 Summing over a block of length $L$ yields a harmonic series of order $1+\log L$, and summing over all blocks leads to the stated bound once we control the expected number of blocks by $S+1+\alpha$.

 Combining Lemma~\ref{ATC-lemma:bias-upper-bound} and Lemma~\ref{ATC-lemma:variance-upper-bound}, we obtain the claimed regret bound in Theorem~\ref{th:upper-bound}.